iulia-m-comsa/EEG/README.md

-This repository contains my implementations for several EEG analysis methods, mostly for MATLAB / EEGLAB.
+This repository contains my implementations for several EEG data analysis methods, mostly for MATLAB / EEGLAB.